 Amphetamine and methamphetamine are two drugs that, based on their names and chemical base, you may assume are similar in every way.
 It’s true that amphetamine and methamphetamine can produce many of the same mood-boosting effects in users, but there are some essential differences between the two drugs, including how they are obtained and their potential for abuse and addiction.
 If you are facing addiction to amphetamines or methamphetamine, asking for help may be the hardest thing you’ve ever had to do.
-Call Best Drug Rehab today for more information about how amphetamines work and to learn about our treatment program.
+Call Best Drug Rehab today for more information about how amphetamines work and to learn about our treatment referral services.

 What is an Amphetamine?